marcmicalizzi/NetbeuiSync/README.md

 virtual (or physical) server, and point to that instead (i.e. \\server\sync\nc0001\diskf)

+In the event there is an error with copying or mapping the network drive, it will attempt to disconnect and reconnect the network drive, and during the time it is offline, it will write a file +OFFLINE.TXT with the error number in the file, so as to indicate the share is offline.

 I've included a macro RUNASSERVICE in main.cpp which if defined will compile to run as a service, if not defined will not (currently in the initial import it is not defined to run as a service).